East Liverpool, Ohio: Media

+Infrastructure

 Transportation

-The Jennings Randolph Bridge connects to West Virginia via U.S. Route 30.
+The Jennings Randolph Bridge connects East Liverpool to West Virginia via U.S. Route 30.

 U.S. Route 30 passes through East Liverpool before entering West Virginia.
 Within the city, it is concurrent with State Route 11 and State Route 7, forming a four-lane divided highway with limited access.
 As the highway reaches downtown, it encounters an interchange where SR 7 exits toward Wellsville, and State Route 39 joins the concurrency.
 The combined U.S. 30, SR 11, and SR 39 route then curves eastward, running parallel to the Ohio River and Norfolk Southern Railway tracks.
 At the final interchange, SR 39 continues eastward through the East End neighborhood and the Pennsylvania state line, while U.S. 30 crosses the Ohio River via the Jennings Randolph Bridge into West Virginia.
 SR 11 terminates at the state line.

 State Route 267 begins in downtown East Liverpool, ascending a hill toward the Pleasant Heights neighborhood before continuing into the community of La Croft.

 Since the 1890s, East Liverpool and the West Virginia communities of Chester and Newell have been connected by three different bridges spanning the Ohio River.
 The first Chester Bridge connected College Street in East Liverpool with 1st Street in Chester from 1896 to 1969 and carried U.S. Route 30.
 The bridge was demolished in 1970.
 It was replaced by the Jennings Randolph Bridge, which opened in 1977 and carries U.S. 30.
 The Wayne Six Toll Bridge, formerly Newell Bridge, was built in 1905 and connects West 5th Street near East Liverpool City Hospital with West Virginia State Route 2.
 It is the only privately owned toll bridge on the Ohio River.

+The Columbiana County Airport is located 4 nmi northwest of East Liverpool's central business district.